javier901/arrow-function/README.md

 Using arrow functions often appears when using JavaScript's _iterator_ methods.
 An iterator is a method that allows you to deal with a set of data one at a time.
-For example, if you had a group of student's essays, you could only grade them one at a time.
+For example, if you had a group of students' essays, you could only grade them one at a time.
 An iterator method would allow you to do just that.

-As a preview of advanced iteration in JavaScript, we'll show the `.map()` method.  `.map()` iterates through one `Array`, passes each element to a function that's passed in as an argument, takes that functions return value, and stacks it into a new array.
-Don't worry if you don't completely follow everything that goes on here - we haven't covered iterators quite yet, so it's totally OK if the finer details feel a bit murky.
+As a preview of advanced iteration in JavaScript, we'll show the `.map()` method.  `.map()` iterates through one `Array`, passes each element to a function that's passed in as an argument, takes that function's return value, and stacks it into a new array.
+Don't worry if you don't completely follow everything that goes on here — we haven't covered iterators quite yet, so it's totally OK if the finer details feel a bit murky.

 ```js